VladGuryev/NTree/README.md

 Heterogeneous N-ary tree allows to store in nodes values of any type.
 You can add node with any value not caring about its type in runtime.
 But there are some limitations in usage of additional functionality.
 If tree is needed to be printed in console the printing functions for every presented type should be registered in the framework.
-Ths is also true for serialization and deserialization.
+This is also true for serialization and deserialization.
 The tree provides convenient API to register any type handlers you want.

 ### Limitations: